kiran-brahma/dante-astro-theme/src/content/books/book-notes-zero-to-one.md

 - Imagine what the world might be like in 2100.
 It's fascinating to consider the possibilities of the future.
   - Future signifies progress, not just the passage of time.
 It can be divided into "horizontal" and "vertical" progress:
-    - Horizontal progress is the expansion of concepts and inventions, often driven by globalization.
+    - Horizontal progress is the expansion of concepts and inventions, often driven by globalisation.
     - Vertical progress is the development of something novel that has never been done before, such as modern technology or approaches.
 It is defined as "going from 0 to 1," while horizontal progress is "going from 1 to n."
     - An example of vertical progress is building a smartphone from a standard phone; an example of horizontal progress is mass-producing phones and delivering them to underdeveloped nations.
 - Predicting something that does not yet exist is difficult, making vertical progress hard to anticipate.
 The only way to anticipate future development is to view the present from an alternate perspective.
 - Forecasting vertical advancement is difficult since it does not yet exist.
 - Peter Thiel believes that being able to think unconventionally is an essential skill.
 He asks job candidates to provide an example of a widely held opinion they disagree with during interviews.
-His reasoning is that only those who can think unconventionally can anticipate and shape the future.
+He reasons that only those who can think unconventionally can anticipate and shape the future.

-### Design your future and work diligently to realize it.
+### Design your future and work diligently to realise it.

 - It can be difficult to prepare for the unpredictable events that may come your way.
 While it's natural to try to anticipate the future, it's impossible to account for all the potential outcomes.
 The best way to ensure a positive future is to focus on achieving your goals.
 - Many students participate in a wide range of extracurricular activities to gain admission to a prestigious university.
 However, it may be more beneficial for them to focus their efforts on perfecting one subject, so they can be the best in that area without a doubt.
 This sort of concentrated effort often leads to success.